What should you do if your car breaks down?

 If you find yourself unable to get to the hard shoulder, keep your seatbelt on and switch your hazard lights on immediately.
 Needless to say, this is a dangerous situation to be in, so don’t leave your vehicle until you’re absolutely clear it is safe to do so.

-You will need to call 999 first, followed by your breakdown provider, to alert them of your situation.
+Once you have exited the vehicle safely, call 999, followed by your breakdown provider, to alert them of your situation.

 If you break down on a smart motorway, the procedure is slightly different.
 If possible, try to drive to the next emergency refuge area (ERA), which is basically a lay-by at the side of the road for you to safely pull into.